mmeeaallyynn/archive-viewer/README.md

 ## Plans

-- Support for writing archives using an overlay folder
+- Support for writing archives
 - Drag and drop multiple files at once (if I find a way)
 - Keep parent archive alive when oping nested archives
 - Create full UI